BingtongHan/BingtongHan.github.io/index.md

 About me:
 - Date of Birth: June 3rd, 2005
 - MBTI: INTJ (former ENTJ)
-- Field of Interest (might not be good at🤦‍♀️): Economics and Business (Finance, Accounting, Management, etc.), Chemistry, Biology, Statistics (just a beginner)
+- Field of Interest: Causal Inference
-- A former Science student in high school who entered the field of Economics and Finance by chance
+- An atypical student in Economics and Management

 ---